SSWConsulting/SSW.Rules.Content/rules/do-you-use-good-code-over-backward-compatibility/rule.md

  **To:**  SSWALL
  **Subject: ** Changing LookOut settings

-The stored procedure procSSWLookOutClientIDSelect (currently used only by LookOut any version prior to 10) is being renamed to procSSWLookOutClientIDSelect.
+The stored procedure procLookOutClientSelect (currently used only by LookOut any version prior to 10) is being renamed to procSSWLookOutClientIDSelect.
 The old stored procedure will be removed within 1 month.
 You can change your settings either by:

 :::